the-turing-way/the-turing-way/chapters/testing.md

 - Find a tool/framework for your language.
 For example the pytest module assists with running unit tests in python.
 - Isolate the development environment from the test environment.
 - If your tests use test data make sure it is similar to data the actual code will be applied to.
 - Write test cases that are independent of each other.
-For example, if a unit A utilises the result of another unit B supply the unit you are testing (unit A) with a "mock" input, rather than actually calling the unit B. If you don not do this your test failing may be due to a fault in either unit A *or* unit B, making the bug harder to trace.
+For example, if a unit A utilises the result of another unit B supplies you should test unit A with a "mock" input, rather than actually calling the unit B. If you don't do this your test failing may be due to a fault in either unit A *or* unit B, making the bug harder to trace.
 - Aim at covering all paths through a unit.
 Pay particular attention to loop conditions.
 - In addition to writing cases to verify the behaviour, write cases to ensure the performance of the code.
 For example, if a function that is supposed to add two numbers takes several minutes to run there is likely a problem.
-- Perform unit tests continuously and frequently.
+- Run unit tests frequently.
 - If you find a defect in your code write a test that exposes it.
 Why?
 First, you will later be able to catch the defect if you do not fix it properly.
 Second, your test suite is now more comprehensive.
 Third, you will most probably be too lazy to write the test after you have already fixed the defect.
 For example say a code has a simple function to classify people as either adults or children:

   ```